discretegames/runmany/README.md

 ### Stdin Section

-Almost exactly like Argv Sections but for stdin.
+Almost exactly like an Argv Section but for stdin.

 A Stdin Section can either start `Stdin:` to apply to all languages, or `Stdin for Language1, Language2, ...:` to apply to the listed languages.
-Either way overwrites any previous stdin set for those languages, but [Also Sections](https://github.com/discretegames/runmany#also-section) can be used to supply series of stdins.
+Either way overwrites any previous stdin set for those languages, but [Also Sections](https://github.com/discretegames/runmany#also-section) can be used to supply a series of stdins.

-The Stdin Section's content is stripped of trailing newlines except one and sent as the standard input stream to all the subsequent programs from Code Sections for languages it applies to.
+The Stdin Section's content is stripped of trailing newlines except one and sent as the standard input stream to all the subsequent programs in Code Sections it applies to.

 ```text
 Stdin: